JeyJey9/QLSNightLetter/README.md

 V1.6.1
 - Added "broken PDFs" debugging.
    + In case some PDFs STILL fail, the list that fail will be shown at the end of the script so they can be manually updated.

+V1.8
+- Added Language Picker
+   + To note that the translations are not perfect.
+They were done with Google Translate.